 Review of Care and Support / Support Plan:

 This requires the local authority to keep plans under review generally, and to carry out assessment where satisfied the person’s circumstances have changed.
 The adult can also make reasonable request to have a review.

 Independent Personal Budget:

 This establishes the concept of independent personal budgets for adults with eligible needs, who choose not to have those needs met by the local authority.
 An independent budget is a statement recording how much of adult’s spending on care will count towards the cap.

 This requires the local authority to keep a care account for adults whose care costs are counted towards the costs cap.
-The cap on care costs, introduced by the Care Act 2014 and planned for 2020, will no longer be implemented.

 Choice of accommodation:

 This provides the framework and powers to set regulations regarding choice of accommodation and other matters.

 This consolidates existing legislation on Direct Payments.
 People with capacity can request a Direct Payment and where they meet conditions set out the local authority must provide Direct Payments to meet their assessed eligible needs.